nicklamiller/rs_take_home/README.md

     association_counts = get_association_counts(
         gene_disease_associations_path=gene_disease_associations_path,
         disease_hierarchy_path=disease_hierarchy_path,
-        queries=queries,
     )
     association_counts.show()

-If one leaves queries empty, it will run with the default queries given in the problem statement.
-This will return the example output also listed in the problem statement.
+If can also supply queries as an argument with a list of tuples that correspond to custom queries.
+The default queries used here are those specified in the problem statement and will return the example output also listed in the problem statement.

 ---